Hormone replacement therapy (HRT)

 HRT gels

-You put HRT gel on a clean, dry area of skin such as on your shoulder or outer arm or thighs, every day.
+You put HRT gel on a clean, dry area of skin such as on your tummy, shoulder, arms or thighs, every day.
 Once you have applied it, allow it to dry for five minutes and wash your hands with soap and water.
 Wait at least an hour before you use any other skin products over the gel or wash that area of skin.
-And don’t let that area of skin come into contact with anybody else’s skin because the oestrogen is absorbed through the skin.
+And don’t let that area of skin come into contact with anybody else’s skin for at least an hour because oestrogen is absorbed through the skin.
 This means that if other people touch your skin with the gel on it, they could get a dose of oestrogen themselves.

-Don’t apply gels to your breasts or near your eyes or vaginal area.
+Don’t apply gels to your breasts or near your face or vulva.
 Gels are less likely to irritate your skin than patches.

 HRT spray

 Oestrogen-only HRT is available as a spray, that you spray onto the skin on your forearm or inner thigh.
 The spray delivers a set dose.
 Make sure your skin is dry first.
-To begin with, you’ll usually use a spray once every day, but this may go up to two or three times a day.
+To begin with, you’ll usually use a spray once every day.
+The number of sprays you need can vary – it can be up to three sprays after a while.
 Your doctor will let you know what’s best for you.

 HRT tablets

 You can take tablets that contain both oestrogen and progesterone.
-Or you can take progesterone tablets in combination with oestrogen gels or patches.
+Or you can take progesterone tablets in combination with oestrogen gels or patches or sprays.

 Vaginal oestrogens

-Most women can use HRT, but your GP may not prescribe it if you have or have ever had:
+Most people can use HRT, but your GP may not prescribe it if you have or have ever had:

 - a history of blood clots